svetvaz/nodePythonCommunication/README.md

 #Requirements
 Install node and npm

-Then run 'make' like so:
+Then on your terminal and in your project directory, run 'make' like so:

-make install      # This will install all the npm dependencies.
-The node module forever is
+>make install      # This will install all the npm dependencies.
+The node module forever is globally installed.
-                  # globally.

-make start    # This will start our daemons
+>make start        # This will start our daemons

-make stop    # This will stop our daemons
+>make stop    	  # This will stop our daemons

-make clean    # Only used if we want to clean up the node_modules directory.
-              # make install will be required to reinstall them again.
+>make clean        # Only used if we want to clean up the node_modules directory. make install will be required to reinstall them again.

-make restart     # This allows restarting the daemons if required.
+>make restart      # This allows restarting the daemons if required.

 Open your browser and type : http://localhost:7070